Book-lovers of the nonprofit world, unite!

 Even seasoned fundraisers and nonprofit professionals need to learn new skills and hear new perspectives.
 We asked around the Classy office to see what books people were reading on fundraising, nonprofit management, and social enterprise and we received some great suggestions.

-Below you’ll find seven books nonprofit professionals should read; they cover social media, teamwork, microlending, and storytelling.
-They ask you to rethink your assumptions and act on your best ideas.
+The following books ask you to rethink your assumptions and act on your best ideas.
 Let us know what you think and comment with any favorite books you’d like to add.

 The Blue Sweater by Jacqueline Novogratz

 This book is not just a discussion of how to empower people living in poverty to become financially self-sufficient.
 It is also a poignant memoir from the author, who left a job in credit analysis at Chase Manhattan Bank to pursue humanitarian work.
 Jacqueline Novogratz has worked as a consultant for UNICEF and started the Acumen Fund, a nonprofit venture capital fund that invests in ideas and companies leading the way in the struggle against poverty.
 The Blue Sweater uses stories and characters from her travels to show the need for a new approach to abolishing poverty.

 The Networked Nonprofit by Beth Kanter, Allison Fine, and Randi Zuckerberg

 “URGENT!
 Read this book.
 Take notes.
 Take action.
 If you work for a nonprofit, you don’t have to do every single thing these seasoned authors have to share, but you certainly have to know what you’re missing.” —Seth Godin